bluecurrent/HomeAssistantAPI/docs/source/file-overview/api-package-overview.md

 ### exceptions.py

-Defines the exceptions used in the API package
+Defines the exceptions used in the API package.

 ### client.py